j-miet/BTD6bot/btd6bot/Files/helpwindow/README.md

     - **Debian 13.4 (GNOME on Xorg)**
     - **Linux Arch (Wayland with Hyprland)**

     At least gui, kb+mouse automation, and ocr functions have been tested on these distros which means bot should operate just fine.

     => In general, **bot supports X11 or wlroots-based displays.** If your system has one of these available, you should be able to run the bot even if it's not listed above.
 How these relate to tested distros:
     - Linux Mint uses X11
-    - Debian GNOME uses *GNOME Wayland* by default, which is based on KDE.
-This on itself will not work, but you can easily switch to *GNOME on Xorg* which uses X11
+    - Debian GNOME uses *GNOME Wayland* by default, which intentionally limits screenshots to be interactive/user-controlled, preventing code-level access.
+However you can easily switch to *GNOME on Xorg* which uses X11
-    - Hyprland uses it's custom *aquamarine* compositor for Wayland which also retains wlroots compatibility.
+    - Hyprland uses it's custom *aquamarine* compositor for Wayland which also retains wlroots compatibility

     For more info, see [this section](_install/INSTALL.md#linux) of the install guide.
 It will used as a reference later and explains the X11/Wayland compatibility in more detail.

 - **MacOS => Not supported, but could still work**